saymrwulf/pulp-runtime/notes.md

-2017-03-30T22:05:00 - Refactor for clarity, might break a few tests though (pulp-runtime) 2017-03-30T05:50:00 - Refactor for clarity, might break a few tests though (pulp-runtime) 2017-04-21T03:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime)
+2017-03-30T22:05:00 - Refactor for clarity, might break a few tests though (pulp-runtime) 2017-03-30T05:50:00 - Refactor for clarity, might break a few tests though (pulp-runtime) 2017-04-21T03:56:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2017-04-21T02:30:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime)